berkeley-scf/tutorial-dynamic-docs/README.md

 # tutorial-dynamic-docs
-Tutorial on creating dynamic documents, focused on R.
+Tutorial on creating dynamic documents, focused on R, but with information on Quarto as well.

 This tutorial covers:

-* Embedding R and bash and Python code in Markdown using R Markdown and Quarto Markdown (qmd).
+* Embedding R and bash and Python code in Markdown using R Markdown.
+* Embedding code chunks (Python, R, bash) in Quarto Markdown (qmd).
 * Embedding R and bash and Python code in LaTeX using knitr (and Sweave).
 * Embedding R and bash and Python code in the LyX GUI for LaTeX using knitr and Sweave.
 * A bit on Jupyter Notebooks.